eklein/janus/README.md

-Aaron's Tmux & Vim setup
+Eli's vim setup (mostly copied from https://github.com/adnichols/tmux-and-vim.git)
 ===================
 This setup is a combination of [janus](https://github.com/carlhuda/janus) and the configs from [maximum-awesome](https://github.com/square/maximum-awesome) with some of my own opinions thrown in.
 It's a very opinionated vim configuration, use it as a base, don't be hurt if it changes in ways you don't like.

 This is mostly here to make life easier for me when setting up a new system